Introduction

 Fruits

-While most hedgehogs love fruit, they can be high in sugar, which can lead to obesity and other health problems.
+While most hedgehogs love fruit, fruit can be high in sugar, which can lead to obesity and other health problems.
 Only serve them a small amount of fruit a couple of times a week.

 Occasional Snacks